 PHILIPPINES: Garment Makers Advised To File Import Complaint

+Garment manufacturers and exporters in Cebu City fed up with the proliferation of imported used clothing, known locally as "ukay-ukay", have been urged to lodge a formal complaint.
 Trade undersecretary, Thomas G Aquino, told garments manufacturer Mayette Lastimoso during a consultation on World Trade Organisation rules: "You write a letter.
 Tell us exactly where these are and how these have affected your business."

 Help test our new apparel sourcing tool.